BrennanB/quartz/content/Previous Robots/2023 Robot Misha and Zoey.md

 - At both the Humber College event and the Ontario Provincial Championship, the team seeded 1st and won the industrial design award
 - Misha-Zoey went 17-0-0 at the Humber event, which was the first time the team went undefeated at any event!
 - The team's longest ever win streak happened this season as Misha-Zoey won 17 matches in a row at Humber then 9 matches in a row at the Ontario District Championship, bringing the total winstreak up to a very respectable 26 matches
-- Misha-Zoey's first match held the world record score at the time
+- A bolt used for mounting the intake motor got crossthreaded at an event, so as a quick fix the intake motor was half hot-glued on
 # The Robot

 ![2023 Misha and Zoey](https://i.imgur.com/VcSy7ubh.jpg)